The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 Notes

-- Adding the cream cheese to the saucepan allows the the residual heat to soften the cream cheese (it makes mixing easier and there's one less dish for you to clean)!
+- Adding the cream cheese to the saucepan allows the residual heat to soften the cream cheese (it makes mixing easier and there’s one less dish for you to clean)!
 Alternatively, you can add all the cheesecake filling ingredients to a food processor or mixing bowl and mix until smooth.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.